Ryan Feierabend: 2006

+Feierabend was 9–12 with a 4.28 earned run average in 28 starts for the Double-A San Antonio Missions.

-Feierabend was recalled from the Double-A San Antonio Missions on September 8, 2006.
-He threw six scoreless innings over his first two major league appearances before making his first start on September 24 against the Chicago White Sox.
-He allowed two runs in five innings in his second start on September 29 against the Texas Rangers, earning a no-decision.
-Feierabend was 9–12 with a 4.28 earned run average in 28 starts at San Antonio.
+Feierabend was recalled from San Antonio on September 8, 2006.
+He threw six scoreless innings over his first two major league appearances before making his first start on September 24 against the Chicago White Sox, where he picked up a loss.
+He allowed two runs in five innings in his second start on September 29 against the Texas Rangers.
+He ended the season with a 3.71 earned run average (ERA) in 17 innings.